GleasonK/android-webrtc-api/README.md

 # PubNub Android WebRTC Signaling API

-An Android module that makes WebRTC signaling easy!
+PnWebRTC is an Android module that makes WebRTC signaling easy!

+__[View the official PnWebRTC JavaDoc here.][JavaDoc]__

 ## Usage instructions

-You have two options, using the hosted files from Pristine, or compiling your own binaries.
-I strongly recommend you take the first path since it is much quicker and cleaner.
+You have two options, the first involves compiling your own binaries, and the second uses the hosted library from Pristine.
+I strongly recommend you take the second path since it is much quicker and cleaner.

 ## Compiling your own WebRTC binaries